Bytom/MazeHelpCenter/en/maze/maze-bycoin-guide.md

-## Bycoin Manual for MAZE Platform
+## Mobile Manual for MAZE Platform

 ### Enter the MAZE Platform